vishvAsa/notes/places/south-america/settlement/location.md

 There's a thriving Welsh colony in Patagonia from the late 1800s.

 ### Deciding Factors
+(In decreasing order of priority)

 - post-oil prosperity
   - arable land and water per capita
-- current prosperity
 - social cohesion / crime rates; long term stability
-- avg local IQ (if descendents are to mix with locals)
+- avg local IQ (if descendents are to mix with locals); pre-existing hindu settlement
 - diseases - it would be good to avoid tropical disease load in the post-industrial world. eg. filaria ...
+- current prosperity, accessiblity
 - human friendly climate/ altitude
 - expanse of the country - mountains, forests, desert, seas